yanndr/Thermometer/README.md

 # Introduction
-Work is in progress.
-I am updating a solution that I worte in 2011.
-So Far, I added a converter, a thermometer and a some alerts.

-I still need to fix some naming and comments.
+This is a C# .net core Temperature/Thermometer Library.
+This library allows you to convert temperature unit, so far Kelvin, Celsius and Fahrenheit.
+There is some Thermometers functionalities: Basic Thermometer, Multiunit Thermometer and a AlerterThermometer.
+The Alerter Thermometer allows you to set up some temperature thresholds to receive an alert when the temperature reach the temperature.

+#Usage

-There is a console project that shows how to use the library.
+There is a console project that shows how to use the library:thermometer-console .

 # Prerequistes
 - .net Core or Docker